kyledrake/sinatra-synchrony/README.markdown

 Sinatra + EM-Synchrony - fast, concurrent web applications with no callbacks!

-Sinatra::Synchrony is an extension for Sinatra that dramatically improves the concurrency of your web application.
+Sinatra::Synchrony is a very small extension for Sinatra that dramatically improves the concurrency of your web application.
 Powered by [EventMachine](https://github.com/eventmachine/eventmachine) and [EM-Synchrony](https://github.com/igrigorik/em-synchrony), it increases the number of clients your application can serve per process when you have a lot of slow IO calls (like HTTP calls to external APIs).
 Because it uses [Fibers](http://www.ruby-doc.org/core-1.9/classes/Fiber.html) internally to handle concurrency, no callback gymnastics are required!
 Just develop as if you were writing a normal Sinatra web application, use non-blocking libraries (see below) and you're all set!

 How it works
 ---